Alexander Horst

 Alexander Horst (born 20 December 1982) is an Austrian professional beach volleyball player.
 He currently plays on the FIVB World Beach Volleyball Tour with partner Clemens Doppler.
 Horst found most success with partner Florian Gosch on the FIVB World Beach Volleyball Tour, however a knee injury forced Gosch into early retirement in autumn 2010.

 Horst and teammate Florian Gosch represented Austria at the 2008 Summer Olympics in Beijing, China.
 His career highlights include a 5th place showing at the Beijing Games, a 2nd place at the 2009 European Beach Volleyball Championships in Sochi, Russia, and a 2nd place at the Stare Jablonki Grand Slam in Poland in 2012.

 Professional career

 2007

 In his first full season playing with big blocker Gosch, the results were very positive including ninth-place positions at the Grand Slam in Stavanger, Norway, the Beach Volleyball World Championships in Gstaad, Switzerland and the European Beach Volleyball Championships in Spain.
 With 2 other 9th-place finishes at open tournaments along with a bronze medal at Åland, Finland, the team of Gosch-Horst was well on its way to olympic qualification.

 2008

 A disappointing season with no top 10 finishes up until the 2008 Summer Olympics in Beijing, China.
 In the games, they overcame possible elimination in the lucky loser bracket to post a very solid 5th-place finish in eventually losing to the Brazilian silver medalists, Marcio and Fabio.

 2009

-A very good season with 7 top 10 finishes and then topping it off with a silver medal at the European Beach Volleyball Championships in Sochi, Russia.
+Achieved 7 top 10 finishes and won a silver medal at the European Beach Volleyball Championships in Sochi, Russia.